tompazourek/Endless/README.md

 ### Iterate

-The basic of endless collections.
+The basic function for creating infinite sequences.
 Can be widely used in algorithms that are based on any kind of iteration.

 Creates an infinite list where the first item is calculated by applying the function on the second argument, the second item by applying the function on the previous result and so on.